CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 runtime?
 shim?

-Open Container Initiatve started in 2015
+Open Container Initiatve started in 2015 because people wanted to create containers in other ways than just LXC

 # How does it work now